|Overview||About the Program||Education and Didactics||Rotation Schedule||Fellowship Faculty|

 ||Current Fellows and Alumni|

 Education is one of the founding principles of TRIA Orthopaedic Center and our fellowship program is the cornerstone of this.
-Our education program is designed to provide comprehensive training and exposure to develop well-rounded skilled sports medicine surgeons.
+Our educational program is designed to provide comprehensive training and exposure to develop well-rounded skilled sports medicine surgeons.
 For specific benefit of the fellows, there are weekly didactic sessions covering orthopedic surgery and primary care sports medicine topics.
-There are also monthly journal clubs, case discussion conferences (including M & M), physical therapy and musculoskeletal radiologist lectures/interactives.
+There are also monthly journal clubs, case discussion conferences (including M & M), physical therapy and musculoskeletal radiology lectures/interactives.
 Throughout the year there are professional development interactives that cover topics of practice management.
 Fellows also attend local, regional and national meetings.
-Additionally there are opportunities for surgical skills and anatomy labs.
+Additionally, there will be opportunities for surgical skills and anatomy labs.

 Surgical Skills Laboratory

 Our fellows will complete and be part of the entire process of a research project and an editorial article or book chapter as assigned by Faculty.
-They will participate in the Institute research meetings (SSG) throughout their fellowship year.
-The fellow will meet with the research team upon arrival in August, submit their new project idea at the first SSG meeting, and present the research idea at the Fall Institute Board meeting.
-By November the IRB should be submitted, and work on the project can begin as soon as approved.
-The fellow will take December to May to work on the project, providing updates to the Institute Manager and to the SSG at the meetings.
-The expectation is to have each fellow present their work in July, at the Big10 Meeting at the AOSSM Annual Conference.
+The fellow will meet with the research team upon arrival in August, and select their project shortly thereafter.
+The fellow will provide regular updates on their project to the Institute and manager.
+Each fellow will present their work in July, at the Big10 Meeting at the AOSSM Annual Conference.
 The Manager of Research, along with our Research Scientists and Medical Director, serve to facilitate research by the staff and others affiliated with TRIA.
 All are available to the Fellows for consultation and/or guidance on study design, data management, statistical analysis, discussion, presentation, and publication of research.

 Physical/Occupational Therapy Conference